sourcey/sourcey.com/source/2014-03-26-rails-4-omniauth-using-devise-with-twitter-facebook-and-linkedin.markdown

 rails generate devise:install
 rails generate devise user
 rails g migration add_name_to_users name:string
-rails g model identity user:references provider:string uid:string oauth_token:string oauth_secret:string oauth_expires_at:datetime
+rails g model identity user:references provider:string uid:string

 # Modify the db/migrate/[timestamp]_add_devise_to_users.rb to configure the Devise modules you will use.
 # We usually enable the "confirmable" module when enabling email signups.